ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 ### Application functionality

-The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String) and a quantity (Number).
+The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String), a quantity (Number), and a condition (one of 'excellent', 'good', 'fair', or 'poor').

+By default, each user only sees the Stuff that they have created.
+However, the settings file enables you to define default accounts.
+If you define a user with the role "admin", then that user gets access to a special page

 #### Landing page